appium/appium/packages/appium/docs/en/cli/extensions.md

 ---
-title: The Extension CLI
+title: Extension Command-Line Usage
 ---

-Appium allows for the flexible installation and management of _drivers_ (which provide Appium with the capability to automate a given platform) and *plugins* (which can augment or alter the way individual Appium commands work).
+Appium allows for the flexible installation and management of various _extensions_, such as _drivers_ (which provide Appium with the capability to automate a given platform) and _plugins_ (which can augment or alter the way individual Appium commands work).
 For a conceptual understanding of these entities, please review the [Introduction](../intro/index.md).

-Management of drivers and plugins is handled by Appium's Extension CLI.
+Management of drivers and plugins is handled by Appium's Extension CLI (command-line interface).

 !!! note